Research

 Working Papers

-Abstract: Liquidity constraints and inadequate precautionary savings create substantial financial vulnerability for low-income households who face costly or inaccessible credit markets when unexpected expenses arise.
+Liquidity constraints and inadequate precautionary savings create financial vulnerability for low-income households who face costly credit markets when unexpected expenses arise.
 This paper presents a laboratory experiment integrating a dynamic life-cycle savings model with prize-linked savings accounts (PLSAs, which offer lottery-style prizes in lieu of guaranteed interest) to investigate whether the behaviorally-motivated intervention can increase savings under financial uncertainty.
-I find that PLSAs crowd-out traditional savings accounts by 38.5 to 33.6 percent.
-Total savings does not increase.
-This portfolio reallocation imposes costs: participants lose 9.1 to 17.8 percent of potential earnings by forgoing compound interest, with the largest effects concentrated among risk-seeking individuals who exhibit 93.7 percent crowding-out.
+I find that PLSAs crowd-out traditional savings accounts by 36.3 to 33.0 percent.
+Total savings do not increase.
+This portfolio reallocation imposes costs in the low prize treatment: participants earn 16.7 percent less than control, with the largest crowding-out effects concentrated among not risk averse individuals who exhibit 43.3 percent reductions in traditional savings.
 PLSAs function primarily as portfolio substitutes rather than savings-creation tools.
-Heterogeneity across customer risk preferences suggests that PLSAs may be most attractive to risk-seeking households.
+Heterogeneity across risk preferences suggests that PLSAs should be marketed to unbanked households who are not risk averse.

 The Eyes of Texas are Upon OB/GYNs: Physician Migration and Crowdsourced Enforcement of Abortion Regulations